WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.8.5 =
+* Added in an option to disable not have guest emails appear to be from the email specified in the notification option.
+As some hosts will not send out an email with a custom from header.

 = 1.8.4 =
 * Fixed a stupid bug where the option to hide the email address didn't do it everywhere.